Why get financial advice?

 difference.
 Financial advice can give you confidence that your

 future plans are achievable.
-If you're not on track to achieving
+If you're not on track to achieve your

-your goals, it can help you put the right strategies in place, or
+goals, it can help you put the right strategies in place, or come

 What is a financial planner?